-Considerable attention has been given to the general subject of risk communication, however this has generally focused on the policy perspectives of industry or government communicating with one another or the public (31, 32).
+Considerable attention has been given to the general subject of risk communication; however generally this has focused on the policy perspectives of industry or government communicating with one another or the public (31, 32).
 Far less attention has been given to technical interpretation and communication of the complex results that risk analyses may produce.
 This is particularly challenging for hazardous materials route risk analyses.
-There will often be many types of information for a variety of routes with unique geographical elements, and several different stakeholder groups, each with their own associated interests and perspectives.
+There will often be many types of information for a variety of routes with unique geographic elements, and several different stakeholder groups, each with its own associated interests and perspectives.
 Information that is suitable in one context for a particular group may be of little value to others.
-In the following section we introduce and discuss several methods intended to help this process.
+In the following section several methods intended to help this process are introduced and discussed.